marcodondo97/DevOps-toolchain/README.md

 <h2> Description</h2>
 This repository contains 4 folders:

-- App: Contains the Docker microservices application written in Flask Python.
+- **App**: Includes the Docker-based microservices built with Flask in Python.
-- Inf: Contains the Terraform file with AWS Lightsail infrastructure and the Ansible file for Nagios monitoring server configuration.
+- **Infrastructure**: Houses the Terraform file for AWS Lightsail setup and the Ansible script for configuring the Nagios monitoring server.
-- Test: Contains unit tests for the 3 Python microservices.
+- **Tests**: Contains unit tests for the three Python microservices.
-- workflows: Contains the CI/CD pipeline.
+- **Workflows**: Contains the CI/CD pipeline setup.

 <h3> App </h3>
 The App folder contains the Flask Python application consisting of 3 containers: